GoosefleetEO/aa-structures/README.md

 ### Localization

-Alliance Structures has full localization for languages support by Alliance Auth.
+Structures has full localization for languages support by Alliance Auth.
 This chapter describes how to set the language for different parts of the app:

 #### UI